iotexproject/iips/iip-13.md

     - Unlock a bucket
     - Waiting for N days to unstake
     - Signal exit (Unstake) and wait for three days to withdraw
+    - Emergency withdrawal is allowed at any time with a penalty
 3. The reward will be sent to the NFT owners from the delegates.
 The dApp that tokenizes NFT into stIOTX tokens will be responsible to implement the voting strategy, e.g., vote for least-ranked delegate, which specific where the staked IOTX to be delegated to.

 #### Interfaces